Florida in the American Civil War: Engagements in Florida

 In March 1865 Battle of Natural Bridge, a small band of Confederate troops and volunteers, mostly composed of teenagers from the nearby Florida Military and Collegiate Institute that would later become Florida State University, and the elderly, protected by breastworks, prevented a detachment of United States Colored Troops from crossing the Natural Bridge on the St. Marks River.

+United States Colored Troops at Natural Bridge

+The 2nd and 99th United States Colored Infantry participated in the Union assaults during the Battle of Natural Bridge, taking part in several attacks along the St. Marks River crossing.

 Surrender and immediate aftermath

 On April 1, 1865, Governor Milton committed suicide rather than submit to Union occupation.
 In a final statement to the state legislature, he said Yankees "have developed a character so odious that death would be preferable to reunion with them."
 He was replaced by convention delegate Abraham K. Allison.

 Lang was again leading the Florida Brigade with Lee's army when it formally surrendered at Appomattox Court House on April 9, 1865.
 Johnston surrendered at Bennett Place on April 26, ending the war for the 89,270 soldiers in North Carolina, South Carolina, Georgia, and Florida.

 In early May 1865, Edward M. McCook's Union division was assigned to re-establish Federal control and authority in Florida.
 On May 13, G.W.
 Scott surrendered the last active Confederate troops in the state to McCook.